Signatures of infinite randomness in transport properties of disordered spin chains: Numerical Results

 \subsection{XXZ chains}

 We start by discussing the systems described by Eq.~\eqref{eq:spin-1/2-H}, the XXZ chains~\cite{MotrunichPRB2001,DamleMotrunichHusePRL}.
 We studied systems with sizes ranging from $L=2^{9}=512$ to $L=2^{14}=16384$ with the SDRG method.
 We will also show, for comparison, exact diagonalization results for $L=2^{7}=128$.
 The random couplings $J_{j}^{\perp}$ were drawn from a uniform distribution ranging from 0 to $\Omega_0=1$.
-We chose $J_{j}^{\parallel}=0$ because this is an irrelevant coupling for $-1/2<J_{j}^{\parallel}<1$~\cite{fisher94-xxz}.
-Indeed, we verified that, starting with finite $0<J_{j}^{\parallel}<1$ values, the anisotropy does flow to zero, and our results are the same asymptotically.
+We chose $\Delta_{j}=0$ because this is an irrelevant coupling for $-1/2<\Delta_{j}<1$~\cite{fisher94-xxz}.
+Indeed, we verified that, starting with finite $0<\Delta_{j}<1$ values, the anisotropy does flow to zero, and our results are the same asymptotically.
 For each $L$, we averaged over $1.2\times10^{5}$ disorder realizations.
+This yields very small error bars, which are not shown for clarity.

 The results are shown in Fig.~\ref{fig:XX_avg_typ}, after appropriate scaling with the system size [using $\psi=1/2$ in Eq.~\eqref{eq:sigmascaling}], in agreement with previous results~\cite{MotrunichPRB2001}.
 As expected, for $\Gamma_\omega/L^{1/2}\lesssim 1.4$, the scaled average conductivity $\sigma_{\text{av}}(\omega)/L^{1/2}$ increases linearly with $\Gamma_\omega/L^{1/2}$.
 This linear dependence implies a metallic conductivity in the thermodynamic limit (note that $\Gamma_\omega \to \infty$ as $\omega \to 0$), as noticed in Ref.~\cite{MotrunichPRB2001}.
 The downturn in the region $\Gamma_\omega/L^{1/2}\gtrsim 1.4$ represents the regime in which the finite size of the system begins to be ``felt''.
 Note that the limits $\omega \rightarrow 0$ and $ L\rightarrow \infty$ do not commute.
 The average value, however, is not a good indicator of the system's behavior, since the conductivity has an extremely broad distribution, as will be shown.
 This is brought to light when we look at the typical value of the conductivity